logaretm/vee-validate/docs/concepts/injections.md

   // ...
 };

-// OR use object synatx
+// OR use object syntax

 export default {
   inject: {